Home > Hosting > Linux Distributions

 Ubuntu have committed to producing security updates for each new release for 18 months after that release.

-Ubuntu also make LTS (long term support) releases.
+Ubuntu make LTS (long term support) releases.
 These releases receive errata updates for up to 5 years.
 So these releases are good if you do not wish to do frequent, major distro upgrades.

 RedHat is a registered trademark of Red Hat, Inc.